Alert Crew Complex - New Jersey

 Client: National Guard Bureau

 Completion Date: 2007

-As a part of Burns & McDonnell’s Nationwide Vertical Construction IDIQ Contract, Burns & McDonnell is providing design services to develop a 6,500-square-foot Alert Crew Quarters to house aircraft pilot and maintenance personnel on alert status.
-The Alert Crew Quarters is to be located in close proximity to provide adequate response to the mission and within a secure perimeter.
+As a part of Burns & McDonnell’s Nationwide Vertical Construction IDIQ Contract, Burns & McDonnell provided design services to develop a 6,500-square-foot Alert Crew Quarters to house aircraft pilot and maintenance personnel on alert status.
+The Alert Crew Quarters is in close proximity to provide adequate response to the mission and within a secure perimeter.

 The facility was located near an existing asphalt pavement taxilane that required grade transitions at the interface with the alert crew facility.
 The airfield pavement included an asphalt apron with asphalt taxilanes and shoulders as the base bid with an option to construct the apron and taxilanes with a Portland cement concrete (PCC) pavement system.
 The asphalt apron and taxilanes included 10 inches of asphalt on 6 inches of cement treated permeable base on 4 inches of aggregate base.
 The PCC option for the apron and taxilanes was an 8 inch PCC pavement on a 6-inch cement treated drainable base over a 4 inch aggregate base section.
 The shoulder consisted of 7 inches of asphalt pavement on 6 inches of aggregate base.

 Alert Crew Quarters